 As we go through life we are bound to see changes.
-Starting in 2000’s we have seen an abundance of new age technology that is consistently changing our lives in ways we never thought imaginable.
+Starting in the 2000’s we have seen an abundance of new-age technology that is consistently changing our lives in ways we never thought imaginable.
 From cell phones to Bluetooth instruments, we are relying on technology for almost everything.
 Amongst all these new tools is the E-Cigarette.
 This technology changed the way people smoked.
-Instead of purchasing the paper rolled cigarette in cartons, people are buying contraptions that transform the liquid into smoke.
+Instead of purchasing paper-rolled cigarettes in cartons, people are buying contraptions that transform the liquid into smoke.
 E-cigarettes have been marketed to reduce the amount of nicotine one intakes.
 In fact, people use E-Cigarettes to help curb their smoking habits.
 However, studies have shown that 90% of “vapers” (those who use e-cigarettes instead of real cigarettes) were still smoking nicotine after a year of vaping.
-None-the-less it is a fad that just keeps growing.
+Nonetheless, it is a fad that just keeps growing.

 E-cigarettes made their first major debut in the early 2000s.
 Since then its popularity has grown, particularly among Americans.
 Each year E-Cigarettes annual sales are increasing every year.
 With data starting in 2014, sales jumped from $1.5 million to $3.6 million in 2017.
 This growing industry markets different tasting oils that provide tasty treats instead of just regular nicotine like the paper cigarette.
 The actual E-cigarette comes in many styles but all of them are 5 or more inches with a chamber to hold the liquid and another to hold a battery.
 These electrical cigarettes require some kind of power.
 Since this product was released without any real studies conducted, you never know how safe something really is until you get a mass population to use it.
 Hence the situation in a TV store in Anaheim.